Linaro/lava/doc/v2/process.rst

 repositories are hosted on `the lavasoftware GitLab instance
 <https://git.lavasoftware.org/>`_.

-Most of the LAVA development work is done by the members of the Linaro Validation Team.
-The code is all Free and Open Source Software, and we welcome third party contributions and new team members.

-Our team is spread geographically around the world, with members in multiple countries.
-We are usually talking on our IRC channel ``#linaro-lava`` on ``irc.freenode.net``.
+The LAVA team is spread geographically around the world, with members in multiple countries.
+We can often be found talking on our IRC channel ``#lavasoftware`` on ``irc.freenode.net``.

+The LAVA codebase is all Free and Open Source Software, and we welcome third party contributions and new team members.
+Developers are recommended to join us on the :ref:`lava_devel` mailing list to discuss development ideas and issues.

 .. seealso:: :ref:`getting_support`

+.. index:: lava design meeting

+.. _lava_design_meeting:

+Design meeting
+^^^^^^^^^^^^^^

+The LAVA design meeting is where the team gets together to work out deep technical issues, and to agree on future development goals and ideas.
+We set priorities for core LAVA development here, and agree on what will go into upcoming releases.

+We hold this meeting weekly every Wednesday at 13:00 to 14:00 UTC as a video conference using Google Hangouts Meet: https://meet.google.com/qre-rgen-zwc .
+Summaries of the discussions are posted to the :ref:`lava_devel` mailing list afterwards for the benefit of those unable to attend.

+If you wish to attend to discuss an issue, it is worth mentioning it in advance on the mailing list first so that your topic is expected and can be added to the agenda.

 .. _lava_release_process: